 West Virginia Code §8-22-26a requires that all retirees, surviving beneficiaries, disability pensioners or future retirees receive a Supplemental Pension Benefit (i.e. cost-of-living adjustments, or COLAs) payable on the first day of July, based on a percentage increase equal to any increase in the consumer price index as calculated by the United States Department of Labor, Bureau of Statistics for the preceding year.
 The COLA shall not exceed 4% per year and is not payable to a retiree until the first day of July after the second anniversary of the retiree's date of retirement.
-Additionally, the COLA shall be calculated on only the first \$15,000 of the annual benefit paid and on the COLAs accumulated by the retiree since benefit commencement.
+Additionally, the COLA shall be calculated on only the first \$15,000 of the annual benefit paid and on the COLAs that have been accumulated by the retiree since benefit commencement.
 If, at any time after the COLA becomes applicable, the total accumulated percentage increase in benefit on the allowable amount becomes less than 75% of the total accumulated percentage increase in the consumer price index over that same period of time, the 4% limitation shall be inapplicable until such time as the accumulated COLAs equal 75% of the accumulated increase in the consumer price index.
 The consumer price index used to determine the COLA is the CPI-U US City Average all items with a base of 1982-1984 equal to 100.
-The increase is measured as the increase in the annual average from the second prior calendar year to the annual average from the prior calendar year.
+The increase is measured as the increase in the annual average from the second prior calendar year.

 The COLA is only payable to the extent that the actuary certifies to the Board of Trustees of the fund the amount of increase in the supplemental benefits, if any, which may be paid, and which will preserve the minimum standards for actuarial soundness of the fund as set forth in West Virginia Code §8-22-20.
 This plan uses the Optional funding policy.
-By definition, funds that use the Optional funding policy are expected to be solvent after 15 years.
-The plan may not be able to grant COLAs if the City is not paying the required contribution determined under the Optional funding policy.
+Funds that use the Optional funding policy are expected to be solvent after 15 years given that the required contribution is actuarially developed as the normal cost plus amortization of the unfunded liability.
+The plan may not be able to grant COLAs if the Town is not paying the required contribution determined under the Optional funding policy.